philpackmohr/git-paper/git.md

 Switched to a new branch 'to-be-fast-forwarded'
 ```

-Change a file and commit the change (e.g. a new line in "hello.txt"):
+Change a file and commit the change (e.g. an additional text line in "hello.txt"):

 ```
 PS D:\test\repo> git commit -am "Improve greeting"